AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

     - Investigation (Intelligence) - understand the form of an item or its purpose, find clues, etc.
     - Sorcery (Wisdom) - sense the quality of magic affecting the area around you.
 Taking base [[Class Summary#Caster Classes|caster classes]] grants features which extend what is possible to sense using this action.
 - **Medicate** - the creature attempts to aid a [[Damage and Death#Death|fallen creature]] in order to pull them away from death's door.
 Roll either a Medicine (Intelligence) or a Medicine (Wisdom) check, according to the GM's decision.
 On DC 15, the fallen creature gets 1 successful death save.
 On DC 25, the creature gets 2 successful death saves. ^79c113
+- **Wake up** - choose one of the following options:
+	- One creature with 0 hit points within 5' of you, who has *already succeeded* on all 3 of their [[Damage and Death#Death|death saves]], wakes up.
-- **Wake up** - any unconscious creatures above 0 hit points within 15' wake up, unless what put them under that condition specifies otherwise. ^c3c100
+	- All unconscious creatures above 0 hit points within 15' wake up, unless what put them under that condition specifies otherwise. ^c3c100
  - - -
 ## Quick Action